GeoDerp/SwayWM_Build/ThingsToDo.md

 - [ ] Add Vim theme
 - [ ] Make thumbnail/gif for readme.md
 - [ ] Turn Sway,wlroots,waybar build into a automated rpm to allow easy install and uninstall (mainly for updates)
+- [ ] Figure out issue with swaylock not acceptkng password

 ***If Anyone would like to help with any of these that would be gladly appreciated***